16.1. The Vector Properties Dialog

 resize the classes to use: by default, QGIS provides you with a legend of five classes (based on natural pretty breaks) but you can apply your own classification using the Manual size classes option.
 Use the and buttons to set your custom classes values and labels.

 A preview of the legend is displayed in the right panel of the dialog and updated as you set the parameters.
-For collapsed legend, a leader line from the horizontal center of the symbol to the corresponding legend text is drawn.

 Currently, data-defined size legend for layer symbology can only be applied to point layer using single, categorized or graduated symbology.